w3f/polkadot-wiki/docs/maintain-sync.md

 > Not recommended if you're a validator.
 Please see
 > [secure validator setup](maintain-guides-secure-validator)

+For the most recent binary please see the [release page](https://github.com/paritytech/polkadot/releases/) on the polkadot repository.

 - Download Polkadot binary by running:
-  `curl -sL https://github.com/paritytech/polkadot/releases/download/v0.7.30/polkadot -o polkadot`
+  `curl -sL https://github.com/paritytech/polkadot/releases/download/v0.8.2/polkadot -o polkadot`
 - Run the following: `sudo chmod +x polkadot`
 - Run the following: `./polkadot --name "Your Node Name Here"`
 - Find your node at https://telemetry.polkadot.io/#list/Kusama